Board Support¶

 At startup, pitop reads /proc/device-tree/compatible to identify the board.
 This file contains null-separated strings like:

-pitop matches against the SoC identifier:
+pitop matches against both the SoC identifier and the model string:

-| SoC string | Board type |
+| Detection string | Board type |

 |---|---|